Chaitalykundu/Web-Development/02-CSS/01-Basic/04-Background/Theory/09-background-attachment.md

 # Example

-A background-image that will not scroll with the page (fixed):
+The following background-image will not scroll with the page (as background-attachment is set to fixed):

 ```css
 body {